 Desautels Faculty of Management news

-Professor Karl Moore of the Desautels Faculty of Management at McGill University reports from the Social Economy Initiative's flagship event, where former primer minister Paul Martin speaks about how youth can take hold of the new age of social enterprise.
-Read full transcript: The Globe and Mail, April 30, 2013
+Professor Karl Moore of the Desautels Faculty of Management at McGill University speaks to professor Henry Mintzberg about his new e-pamphlet "Rebalancing Society."
+Read full transcript: The Globe and Mail, April 1, 2014

 Desautels BCom students claimed five podiums at the 22nd edition of Happening Marketing, which took place in March at Laval University in Quebec City.
 Happening Marketing is a interuniversity competition for all business students from eastern Canada.
 Gathering over 365 participants each year, the event promotes exchanges between students and the business world.
 Find out more about Happening Marketing.
 2014 results for Desautels teams

 Two McGill MBA students (Gabriel Mott and Jesse Pearlstein) on their mission to promote edible insects as a meat alternative for countries facing high rates of food insecurity.
 Watch full interview: CTV Canada AM, March 26, 2014